Milk Allergy: Symptoms, Testing, and Treatment

 An oral food challenge is often used as the final step in determining whether a food allergy has been outgrown, or when skin and blood tests are inconclusive.
 As the gold standard of allergy testing, an oral food challenge can determine, with certainty, whether milk products may safely be consumed.
 The clinician must complete a full patient history review, as an oral food challenge is only performed when a patient is clinically determined as likely to pass.
 Under close supervision and observation, the patient will consume small amounts of milk in increasing portions over three to four hours.

 There are two primary proteins that can cause an allergic reaction: casein and whey.
 Casein is found in the solid part of milk that curdles, while whey is found in the liquid.
-Those who suffer from a dairy allergy may be triggered by only one protein or by both.
+Those who suffer from a dairy allergy may either have a casein allergy, a whey allergy, or both.

 Not surprisingly, both casein and whey are found in a vast variety of dairy products.
 And while milk allergy is typically linked to cow’s milk, adverse reactions can also stem from goat, buffalo, or sheep’s milk.
 Examples of common foods to avoid include: